OsmanDhaqane/operation-endgame-tryhackme/README.md

 ## Lessons Learned

-This room showed how several smaller weaknesses can be chained together into full domain compromise.
+This room showed how smaller weaknesses can be chained together and lead to full domain compromise.

 I learned how useful RID brute-force can be for finding valid users, how Kerberoasting can turn low-level access into real credentials, and how password reuse can quickly make a bad situation worse.
 I also got more practice using BloodHound to find permission paths that are easy to miss manually.